 The Federal Government has established a Return of Title IV Funds policy.
-Financial aid is awarded to you contingent upon attending your classes for the term and your successful completion of the semester.
-If you fail to do this, you may be responsible for repaying part or all of your financial aid.
+Financial aid is awarded to students contingent upon attending their classes for the term and successfully completing the semester.
+If the student fails to do this, they may be responsible for repaying part or all of their financial aid.

 These refunds will be made to the appropriate federal programs according to CFT Section 668-22.
 Official and Unofficial Withdrawals

 A student is considered to have withdrawn if they do not complete all of the days they were scheduled to complete within the semester.
-The determination of a withdrawal depends upon the original dates they enroll in for the semester.
-If they do not complete at least one course that goes through the latest end date of the courses on their schedule, they will be considered to have withdrawn and a return calculation will be performed.
+The determination of a withdrawal depends upon the original dates they enrolled in for the semester.

 There are two types of withdrawals: official withdrawals or unofficial withdrawals.

 A student is considered to have officially withdrawn when they follow the college’s defined process to withdraw from classes.
 A complete withdrawal is defined as dropping all classes for a given semester.
 A student’s official withdrawal date is defined as: